jmalpert/DSC-project/README.md

 DSC_do.do is a do file containing the stata programming used for the paper.
 DSC_paper is a copy of the paper as a pdf.
-DSC_bib is a copy of the bibliography.
+DSC_project.bib is a copy of the bibliography.
-DSC_tex is a copy of the latex source code.
+DSC_project.tex is a copy of the latex source code.